Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 This sysctl configures how much system memory can be used for TCP buffers.
 On boot these values are set based on available system memory, which is good.
-But by default it only uses like 5% of the memory, which is bad.
+But by default it only uses like 5% of the memory, which is not even close to enough.
 We need to pump those numbers way up to get anywhere near the speed that we want.

 tcp_mem is defined as three separate values.
 These values are in numbers of memory pages.
 A memory page is usually 4096B.
 Here is what these three values mean: